5 Steps to Take If Someone Refuses Detox

 Step Three: Stage an Intervention

 Staging an intervention is an essential part of getting many people into detox.
-Sometimes, a person needs more than one loved one offering support and asking that they seek help before they will truly admit to the problem.
+Sometimes, a person needs more than one loved one offering support and asking that they seek help before they will truly admit there is a problem.

-• Be careful in choosing the individuals you will invite to the meeting.
-Make sure everyone is very close to the addict and that they will all stay calm.
+- Be careful in choosing the individuals you invite to the meeting.
+Make sure everyone is very close to the person and that they will all stay calm.

 When you’re ready to stage the intervention, make sure your loved one is sober and that they will not be able to make up an excuse to leave the meeting.